 This is English translation of statutory financial statements issued in Croatian.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
-However, in all matters of interpretation of information, views or opinions, the original language version of the financial statements takes precedence over translation.
+However, in all matters of interpretation of information, views or opinions, the original language version of the financial statements takes precedence over translation a) Statement of compliance